 Yes, you can get the drug you need from a neighboring clinic.
 However, if you are transferring a schedule 2, you would need to fill out the DEA 222 form.
 If you are transferring schedule 3-5, you will need to create an invoice for your records.
 Not having a clearly defined paper trail is simply inviting trouble, should something go wrong and the DEA investigates.

 Schedule 2 drugs should be listed separately from all other drugs and exact counts should be made.
 For substances listed in schedules 3, 4 and 5, the count or measure may be estimated, but if the container holds more than 1,000 dosage units (pills, etc.), then an accurate count is required.
-Federal law requires a biennual inventory be taken and kept on the premises.
-Saving a copy of the annual state inventory will put the veterinarian in compliance with this requirement.
+Federal law also requires a biennual inventory be taken and kept on the premises.

 Board of Pharmacy Administrative Rule 338.3162b states all pharmacies, dispensing practitioners and veterinarians who dispense controlled substances in Schedules 2-5 are required to electronically report this prescription data to the Michigan Automated Prescription System (MAPS).